PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using Lodash for fun and profit.md

 Lodash has general purpose functions, for type checking, string utilities, even functions to manipulate functions.
 More importantly, it has functions to manipulate collections.
 Collections is a general term covering arrays, objects (seen as maps) and even strings (seen as arrays of characters).

-This allows to replace most `for` loops with powerful and succint function calls, showing clearly the intent of the operation without having to analyze complex code.
+This allows to replace most `for` loops with powerful and succinct function calls, showing clearly the intent of the operation without having to analyze complex code.

 <!-- more -->